VitalyKay/devops-netology/README.md

 Please see git-commit(1) for alternative ways to add content to a commit.

 OPTIONS
-<pathspec>…?
+<pathspec>вЂ¦?
 Files to add content from.
 Fileglobs (e.g. *.c) can be given to add all matching files.
 Also a leading directory name (e.g. dir to add dir/file1 and dir/file2) can be given to update the index to match the current state of the directory as a whole (e.g. specifying dir will record not just a file dir/file1 modified in the working tree, a file dir/file2 added to the working tree, but also a file dir/file3 removed from the working tree).
 Note that older versions of Git used to ignore removed files; use --no-all option if you want to add modified or new files but ignore removed ones.

 For more details about the <pathspec> syntax, see the pathspec entry in gitglossary(7).

 -n
 --dry-run
-Don’t actually add the file(s), just show if they exist and/or will be ignored.
+DonвЂ™t actually add the file(s), just show if they exist and/or will be ignored.

 -v
 --verbose